 Cardiac Monitor Technician Training Program and Career Facts

 Cardiac monitor technicians help nurses and doctors look after patients with heart problems.
 Review the training options for cardiac monitor technicians, as well as their duties while on the job.
 Get info on the job outlook and typical salary for techs in this field.
-Schools offering Cardiovascular Sonography degrees can also be found in these popular choices.

 A cardiac monitor technician is a medical professional that analyzes a patient's heart-rate.
 Professionals in this field may be more broadly categorized as cardiovascular, cardiographic or electrocardiograph technicians.
 Patients receiving attention from these professionals are usually in the hospital for a prolonged medical stay, or are having their cardiac system reviewed for heart-rate abnormalities.
 A cardiac monitor technician needs to communicate their patient findings with nurses and doctors.